The Xbox series X has been reduced to lowest price

-The Xbox series X has been reduced to its lowest price in Black Friday sale
+The Xbox series X has a rare discount in Very’s Cyber Monday sale

 Save £20 on the flagship console right now

-This is not a drill – the Xbox series X is on sale for Black Friday, thanks to Amazon.
+This is not a drill – the Xbox series X is on sale this Cyber Monday, thanks to Very.
 Reduced by £20, you’ll need to be quick if you want to score this rare saving.

 For some context, while other popular gaming consoles have risen in price owing to inflation (we’re looking at you, PlayStation 5), Xbox has kept its prices the same.